stcorp/muninn/EXTENSIONS.rst

     This function is optional.
 If it exists, it will be called after a successful pull of the product.

+``post_create_hook(self, archive, attributes)``
+    This function is optional.
+If it exists, it will be called after a successful creation of the product (either ingest or pull).
+It is called after the more specific hooks.

 ``export_<format name>(self, archive, product, target_path)``
     Methods starting with ``export_`` can be used to implement product type specific export functionality.
 For example, a method ``export_tgz`` could